magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/data-querying.md

 ### 3.1 Database Replication Module

-The [Database Replication](https://appstore.home.mendix.com/link/app/160/) module available from the Mendix App Store enables connecting to a large number of different types of databases.
+The [Database Replication](https://appstore.home.mendix.com/link/app/160/) module available from the Mendix App Store/Marketplace enables connecting to a large number of different types of databases.
 It will show you what data structures exist in the existing database.
 You can then define (through a web page) what data you want migrated to your Mendix database.
 You can also define how you want to map the data from existing columns to your entity attributes.

 ### 3.2 Database Connector